 — Alice Walker

 This is where the NAACP's position becomes unconscionable.
-The group is not just defending a policy.
-It is defending a system that destroys Black children's futures.
-It is doing this against the clear wishes of Black parents.
-It offers no alternative that gets better results.
+The group defends more than a mere policy; it protects a system destroying Black children's futures against the clear wishes of Black parents, all without offering any alternative that achieves better results.

-The NAACP's answer to charter schools is always "fix the public schools."
-The public schools in Baltimore, Detroit, and Cleveland have heard that promise for fifty years.
-The proficiency rates have not moved.
-At some point, "fix the public schools" stops being a policy.
-It starts being a hostage negotiation.
+The NAACP always answers charter schools by insisting we must “fix the public schools.”
+Public schools in Baltimore, Detroit, and Cleveland have heard that promise for fifty years, yet proficiency rates have not moved.
+At some point the slogan stops functioning as policy and instead becomes a hostage negotiation.
 The children are the hostages.

 Follow the Money

-The question is simple.
-Why?
-Why would the oldest civil rights group oppose the school option Black parents want most?
-Why oppose the option research shows works best for Black students?
+The question is straightforward enough.
+One has to wonder why the oldest civil rights group would oppose the school option Black parents want most, or resist the option research shows works best for Black students.

 The answer is not complicated.
 It is in campaign finance records and political filings.

-The National Education Association and the American Federation of Teachers are the two biggest teachers' unions.
-They have about 4.7 million members combined.
+The National Education Association and the American Federation of Teachers, the two biggest teachers' unions, have about 4.7 million members combined.
 Their political spending puts them among the largest organizational political spenders in American politics.

-The NEA and AFT have been the strongest opponents of charter schools for decades.
-Charter schools operate outside union contracts.
-They reduce enrollment in unionized public schools.
+For decades the NEA and AFT have ranked among the strongest opponents of charter schools.
+Because these schools operate outside union contracts, they reduce enrollment in unionized public schools.

-The financial link between the unions and the NAACP is documented.
-The NEA and AFT have given significant money to the NAACP.
-They share political networks.
-They support the same candidates.
-They work together on education policy.
+Documentation exists of the financial link between the unions and the NAACP.
+The NEA and AFT have given significant money to the organization.
+They share political networks and support the same candidates while collaborating on education policy.

-This does not mean every NAACP leader opposes charters just for union money.
-It means the group's incentives all point the same way.
-The funding, alliances, and relationships are against school choice.
-These incentives are strong enough to ignore Black parents' wishes and the research.
+Not every NAACP leader opposes charters solely over union money.
+What matters instead is how the group's incentives align.
+Funding together with alliances and relationships works against school choice.
+Those incentives carry enough force to set aside Black parents' wishes and the research.

 The Voices Within

 Derrell Bradford has advocated for school choice from within the Black community for twenty years.
-He is executive vice president of 50CAN.
-He says school choice is the civil rights issue of this generation.
-Trapping kids in failing schools by zip code is a real form of segregation.
+As executive vice president of 50CAN, he calls school choice the civil rights issue of this generation, since trapping kids in failing schools by zip code amounts to a real form of segregation.

-Howard Fuller's journey is more instructive.
-He was a civil rights organizer and a Black Power activist.
-He became superintendent of Milwaukee Public Schools.
-His life was devoted to Black equality through traditional channels.
-That experience changed him.
-He ran a major city school district.
-He saw from inside how the system failed Black children.
-He saw political machines protect adult interests over kids' futures.
-He became a leading advocate for school choice.
+Howard Fuller's journey proves more instructive.
+A civil rights organizer and Black Power activist, he rose to superintendent of Milwaukee Public Schools while devoting his life to Black equality through traditional channels.
+Running a major city school district changed that outlook.
+From the inside he saw how the system failed Black children and how political machines protected adult interests over kids' futures, turning him into a leading advocate for school choice.

 Fuller and Bradford are not conservatives.
-They are Black men who spent careers helping Black children.
-They concluded the NAACP's education position is indefensible.
-Their voices exist within the Black community.
-They are again and again pushed aside by an establishment that cannot answer their arguments.
+Black men who spent careers helping Black children, they concluded the NAACP's education position is indefensible.
+Their voices exist within the Black community, but an establishment that cannot answer their arguments pushes them aside again and again.

 The Puzzle and the Solution